Kate Peterson Abiad

-Kathleen L. Peterson Abiad (born January 19, 1969) is the former head women's basketball coach at Cleveland State University, and current assistant coach for the Green Bay Phoenix women's basketball team.
+Kathleen L. Peterson Abiad (born January 25, 1969) is the current head coach for the Purdue Fort Wayne Mastodons women's basketball team.
+She previously coached at Cleveland State from 2003 to 2018 and served as an assistant coach for Green Bay.

 Career

 In 2008, she led the Vikings to their first Horizon League tournament championship and first-ever appearance in the NCAA tournament.
 After that season, she signed a contract extension through 2013.
 She came to the Vikings after serving as an assistant coach for the Indiana Hoosiers, Eastern Illinois Panthers, and Wisconsin Badgers.